Kingsford, New South Wales: Location

 At the centre of Kingsford, on Anzac Parade and Gardeners Road, there was a large roundabout connecting a public transport system to nine possible destinations via a large number of bus services.
 For this reason, this part of Kingsford is sometimes referred to as "nine-ways".
 Due to construction on light rail, the roundabout has since been converted into an intersection with traffic lights.
-Kingsford is less than 5 km from Coogee Beach.

 History

 The area was originally known as South Kensington.
 In 1936 it was renamed Kingsford to honour Australian aviator Sir Charles Kingsford Smith (1897–1935), as was the nearby Sydney Airport.
 Kingsford was undeveloped until a land boom in the 1920s.

 On 19 December 1936, the coffin of Eileen O'Connor, who was likely to become Australia's second Catholic saint, was opened in a funeral home at 347 Anzac Parade, Kingsford.
 The body was found to be incorrupt although Eileen had died in 1921.
 The body was reinterred in the Coogee home of Our Lady's Nurses for the Poor, an order which Eileen had founded.

 In the 1940s, many Greeks settled in the area, particularly migrants from the island of Castellorizo (or Kastellorizo).
 Many opened businesses in the area; and, in 1973, they built the Castellorizian Club on Anzac Parade.
 Kingsford was originally intended to be the terminus of the Eastern Suburbs railway line; but, as a cost-cutting measure, the line was terminated at Bondi Junction in 1979.
 A new light rail project linking Kingsford to the CBD via Anzac Parade opened in April 2020.